sas-fossdev/saspes/CONTRIBUTING.md

 1. Ensure that all CI tests pass on the latest commit.
 2. Update the version number with `npm version [major|minor|patch] --no-git` and update the version name manually in [package.json](package.json).
 3. Run [github_changelog_generator](https://github.com/github-changelog-generator/github-changelog-generator) with `--since-tag <LAST VERSION> --future-release <NEW VERSION>` and take the resulting generated changelog and adjust it to our changelog style.
 Add this to the [CHANGELOG.md](CHANGELOG.md) file and make a PR for the new version.
-Wait until this PR gets merged (unlike other PRs, this PR should be merged with `--ff-only` rather then a merge commit).
+Wait until this PR gets merged (unlike other PRs, this PR should be merged with `--ff-only` rather then a merge commit). ([gary-kim/gcg-fork](https://github.com/gary-kim/gcg-fork) has a patch for making the changelog in SASPES's style)
 4. Run `npm ci` to install all dependencies for building from [package-lock.json](package-lock.json).
 5. Update [CHANGELOG.md](CHANGELOG.md) with the update changelog for the new version.
 6. Make a new git commit and tag with `git commit -S`,  `git tag VERSION -a`, add the new version name as the annotation, then run `git push origin VERSION`.